 Explore your spirituality by stepping onto an ancient path of contemplative practice on the Labyrinth at Lynn Valley United.
 LVUC has the only indoor labyrinth on the North Shore and it's open for you!

-The Labyrinth is open for use by the community during office hours 10am-2pm from Tuesday to Friday (unless it's booked for a special event), and from 6-7:30pm on Wednesday evenings.
+The Labyrinth is open for use by the community during office hours 11am-4pm from Tuesday to Friday (unless it's booked for a special event), and from 6-7:30pm on Wednesday evenings year round.
+Facilitaors are available to offer programs for community and church groups- contact the church office for more information 604-987-2114

-There is also opportunity for an intergenerational time on the labyrinth on the Last Wednesday of the month during "Mid-Week Moments" -an event for families of all shapes and sizes that integrates a shared meal, gathering for all-ages community worship and activities to stimulate spiritual connection, reflection and curiosity... which includes a playful and exuberant exploration of the labyrinth!
+There is also opportunity for an intergenerational time on the labyrinth on the last Wednesday of the month when "Mid-Week Moments" happens - MWM is an event for families of all shapes and sizes that integrates a shared meal, gathering for all-ages community worship and activities to stimulate spiritual connection, reflection and curiosity... including this playful and exuberant exploration of the labyrinth!

 So why install a labyrinth at Lynn Valley United?